July 2025 Central Texas floods

 On July 12, the Weather Prediction Center declared a moderate risk for the same area in Central Texas, with the potential for significant to major flash flooding.
 Throughout the overnight hours of July 12 into the next day, several flash flood warnings were issued, including a flash flood emergency for San Saba County.
 The resulting additional rainfall caused the Lampasas River to rise over 30 ft.

 After the disaster, Texas governor Greg Abbott signed a disaster declaration for several counties in Central Texas, and U.S. president Donald Trump signed a federal disaster declaration for Kerr County.
 Over 2,000 volunteers arrived in Kerr County to help with the search and rescue.
 Numerous firefighter and search and rescue teams from around the U.S. scoured the Guadalupe River for survivors and victims.
 Various organizations responded to the area with food, equipment and manpower.

 Kerr County did not have a dedicated flood warning system, despite prior proposals from local officials citing the area's high flood risk.
 For National Flood Insurance Program purposes administered by the Federal Emergency Management Agency (FEMA), the floodplain or special flood hazard area is defined as the area that would be flooded by a base flood which "has a one percent chance of being equaled or exceeded in any given year", also known as a 100-year flood.
 The 2011 Kerr County flood insurance rate map showed Camp Mystic, a Christian girls' summer camp, as being in a special flood hazard area.
-However, following various appeals from the camp, several buildings were removed from the hazard area, as the camp continued to operate and expanded in and around the flood plain.
+Following various appeals from the camp, several buildings were removed from the hazard area, as the camp continued to operate and expanded in and around the flood plain.